tm24fan8/nerdhome-wiki-js/Lights.md

 # Dashboard Tabs

+**These controls are currently being considered for a redesign.
+If you have any ideas or input, let me know.**

 ![Floor Tabs](https://i.imgur.com/21XNo0J.png)

 There are 6 tabs after the Home tab.
 One for each floor of the house, one for outdoors, one for global scenes (or, things that do stuff in multiple parts of the house), and one for [climate](/Climate) control.